hampusborgos/react-html-id/README.md

 your component.
 You do this via the `enableUniqueIds` function (which is the only function exposed by this module).
-Then you can use `this.nextUniqueId()` to get a new identifier, `this.getLastUniqueId()` to refer to that identifier again in the HTML, and `this.getUniqueId('name')` to get an identifier by name.
+Then you can use `this.nextUniqueId()` to get a new identifier, `this.lastUniqueId()` to refer to that identifier again in the HTML, and `this.getUniqueId('name')` to get an identifier by name.

     class MyComponent {